cyberconnecthq/cyberconnect-docs-v2/versioned_docs/version-V2/how-to/build-content-app/create-profile.md

 ![nft profile](/img/v2/build-content-app-create-profile-nft.png)

 Great job!
 You've created your first profile!
-In the next section you will learn how to [Create an Essence NFT](/how-to/build-nft-sbt-platform/create-essence-nft).
+In the next section we will go over and implement the [Authentication](/how-to/build-content-app/authentication) process.